MetinKagit/Design-Patterns/README.md

 This repo is open to anyone looking for a reference or inspiration when learning design patterns.
 You can also explore the "Sources & Assets" section for detailed information on the sources and assets I used.

+>You can expand the dropdown menu by clicking on the relevant heading in the list below to get detailed information about the project. ⬇️
 ---

 <details>